gturner-kw/nx-apollo-nest-remix-example/README.md

 Finally, let's merge in our base tsconfig into the one created for remix.
 See [apps/remix-bff/tsconfig.json](apps/remix-bff/tsconfig.json).

-OK, we have enough to launch the server:
+OK, we have enough to launch the server (in watch mode):

 ```sh
 nx dev remix-bff